JaysParaphernalia/Sound-and-Image-Processing-2026/APortfolio.md

 - Worked with pixel arrays and image processing

-- Used the processing library to work with live camera feed
+- Used the Processing library to work with live camera feed

-- Recrated camera output by coping and modifying pixels
+- Recreated camera output by copying and modifying pixels

 ---